-Speaking of Christmas, Westinghouse has a present for you... another folder telling how to use our instruments in the adjustment and operation of the modulated amplifier.
+Speaking of Christmas, Westinghouse has a present for you . . . another folder telling how to use our instruments in the adjustment and operation of

+Territory is still open for dealers throughout the Country the modulated amplifier.
 It tells the requirements of the modulated amplifier, how to make the proper adjustments and how to keep the amplifier in adjustment.
 It treats of the tube through its characteristic curves, shows what modulation does to the operating or dynamic curve, and tells why it is necessary to have plenty of excitation and a good power supply.
 A method is described for running a curve to determine if the modulated stage is capable of standing 100 per cent modulation.